Formula One investors to share a $332 million dividend - Sky

+* MD Medical's 2016 net profit jumped 29 pct (Adds context, detail about dividends)

-The board of Formula One parent Delta Topco agreed this week to issue a $332 million (199 million pounds) dividend for last year, British broadcaster Sky News reported on its website, citing sources.
+March 27 The board of Formula One parent Delta Topco agreed this week to issue a $332 million dividend for last year, British broadcaster Sky News reported on its website, citing sources.

-Private equity firm CVC Capital Partners CVC.UL, the largest shareholder in Formula One, will be the biggest recipient and take away nearly 80 million pounds of the payout, Sky said. (link.reuters.com/xeh97v)
+Private equity firm CVC Capital Partners, the largest shareholder in Formula One, will be the biggest recipient and take away nearly 80 million pounds ($132.90 million) of the payout, Sky said. (link.reuters.com/xeh97v)

 It added that the estate of Lehman Brothers would receive about $40 million of the dividend, while Formula One's billionaire Chief Executive Bernie Ecclestone would take about $17 million through his 5.3 percent stake.

-Other F1 shareholders include the fund managers BlackRock Inc (BLK.N) and Waddell & Reed (WDR.N), Norway's Norges Bank and the municipal retirement fund of Texas's teachers.
+Other F1 shareholders include the fund managers BlackRock Inc and Waddell & Reed, Norway's Norges Bank and the municipal retirement fund of Texas's teachers.

 Sky, citing sources, said Delta Topco's board had discussed issuing a substantially higher dividend, but decided against incurring the additional debt such a move would take, hoping to revive a possible flotation.